Divine6747/Web-Frameworks-Project/readme.md

 Pre-requisites:

 * Git installed
-* A command line interface capable of running Git commands
+* A command-line interface capable of running Git commands
 * Node v6 installed (don't use 7 as it is unstable)

-To get the code for a specific branch:
+To get the project:

 '$ git clone https://github.com/Divine6747/Web-Frameworks-Project.git'

-Then change into the folder the git clone command will create:
+Cd into the Web-Frameworks-Project folder:

 `$ cd Web-Frameworks-Project`